Teacher Training (Special Educational Needs) Bill [HL]

 Description

-The Teacher Training (Special Educational Needs) Bill requires the Secretary of State, in consultation with the National College for Teaching and Leadership, to create and publish statutory guidance for accredited initial teacher training providers.
+The Teacher Training (Special Educational Needs) Bill requires the Secretary of State to create and publish statutory guidance for accredited initial teacher training providers.
 This guidance must ensure that trainee teachers receive training covering:

-• Awareness of common learning disabilities (including autism, moderate learning difficulties, behavioural, emotional and social difficulties, dyslexia, speech, language and communication needs, and others as defined by the Secretary of State).
+- Awareness of common learning disabilities (including autism, moderate learning difficulties, behavioral/emotional/social difficulties, dyslexia, speech/language needs, and others as defined by the Secretary of State).

-• Understanding of common learning disabilities sufficient to support students and determine when specialist help is needed.
+- Understanding of common learning disabilities, enabling them to support students and determine when specialist help is required.

-Accredited providers must adhere to this guidance.
 The bill defines "accredited initial teacher training providers" and "initial teacher training" according to the Education (School Teachers’ Qualifications) (England) Regulations 2003.
-The bill applies only to England and section 1 comes into force two months after its passage.
+The Act applies only to England and comes into effect two months after being passed.

 Government Spending